 - 5. If successful, receive and accept a job offer!

-1. Gain an internationally-recognised ski instructor qualification
+1. Complete a ski instructor course for an internationally-recognised ski instructor qualification

 You can gain your CSIA Level 2 in Big White or Banff in Canada.
 Your BASI Level 2 in The Three Valleys France - or your NZSIA Level 2 in Cardrona New Zealand.
 All of these qualifications will be recognised in New Zealand and will help you find work there.